Frequently asked questions

 Can organisations also become members?

-Yes, organisations can also become members – but only as investing members.
+Yes, organizations can also become members – but only as investing members.

 Can I subscribe to further shares at a later date?